PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

    - [Magento.html](lab-files/Magento.html)

     Magento Notebook: Performs the following

-     1.Read the Magento JSON data ingested into Raw Zone by ADF 2.Convert the semi structured JSON data into Structured data 3.Extract the required fields
+    1. Read the Magento JSON data ingested into Raw Zone by ADF
+    2. Convert the semi structured JSON data into Structured data
+    3. Extract the required fields
-     4.Extract the Shipped Date, Delivered Date, Refund Date and Captured Date depending on the Comments column 5.If initial load, load the data directly into Snowflake 6.In case of incremental load, perform Merge operation into Snowflake to perform de-duplication
+    4. Extract the Shipped Date, Delivered Date, Refund Date and Captured Date depending on the Comments column
+    5. If initial load, load the data directly into Snowflake
+    6. In case of incremental load, perform Merge operation into Snowflake to perform de-duplication

    - [Shopify.html](lab-files/Shopify.html)